Seven proven career tips for business success

 Ambitious working women are always looking for a competitive edge at work.
 In 2018, Catalyst reported that women represent 46.9% of the workforce and earn approximately 80% of what men make.

 In order to reach your goals, you’ll need to work hard and use the right strategies and skills.
 By being proactive and employing proven strategies, you can take some of the guesswork out of how to get ahead, and increase your chances of building the career you’ve always wanted.

 It’s certainly true that you only get one chance to make a good first impression.
 And it’s worth ensuring you get right; in business, making a good first impression can open doors to many exciting opportunities.

 The Balance Careers reports that it is important to be professional in appearance and actions.
 You must show up on time, dress appropriately, and be ready for any meeting.

 Always prepare in advance for first meetings with co-workers and your supervisors to set the tone for your relationship.
 Co-workers and mentors can play a significant role in how well you do in the business world.
 Helpful peers and supervisors are quick to help the people they like, and you definitely want to make the ‘favorites’ list.

 2) Invest in yourself and never stop learning

 Thanks to technology, things move fast in today’s working world, so it’s important to commit to ongoing training and education.
-You can sign up to study admin courses or any other helpful business training classes to improve your ability to stand out in a crowded sea of peers.
+You can sign up to study admin courses, any other helpful business training classes, or pursue an advanced degree to improve your ability to stand out in a crowded sea of peers.

 3) Build your professional network